What is the TCPA?

 - An automated interactive voice or key-press operated opt-out mechanism

-Evaluate all new and existing prerecorded message scripts to ensure that they follow TCPA guidelines as well as any state-level regulations.
+Evaluate all new and existing prerecorded message scripts, such as those you use with smart voicemail drop capabilities, to ensure that they follow TCPA guidelines as well as any state-level regulations.

 Beyond Internal TCPA Best Practices: Finding the Right Outside Help